Produced by Medical Protection in partnership with Cambridgeshire County Council and NHS England

 This two and a half hour course is divided into nine modules of interactive content.
 It features interviews with leading experts working with the Mental Capacity Act.

-This course will help healthcare professionals understand:
+This Mental Capacity Act and Deprivation of Liberty Safeguards online course will help healthcare professionals understand:

-- what the MCA is
+- what the Mental Capacity Act is

 - what they need to know

 - how to apply this to their practice.